 Understanding how marketing has evolved and how new tools can make marketing work better for you is essential.
 Think of marketing as a journey that takes your product from point A to point B to reach your target audience and convert them into loyal customers.
 Previously, marketing only had a few channels to deliver product information.
-Still, with the advent of digital marketing, there are more channels than ever: social media, influencer marketing, email marketing, paid advertising, and content marketing.
+With the advent of digital marketing, there are more channels than ever: social media, influencer marketing, email marketing, paid advertising, and content marketing.
 As a marketer, it is essential to use the best channels and activities at each stage of the customer journey, just as a logistician chooses the best transport mode for each trip step.

 Although the basic principle of marketing remains the same, the means of transportation have changed.
 The bicycle and the ship made moving goods from one place to another more accessible, just as digital marketing has made reaching and communicating with customers easier.
 The addition of aeroplanes did not change the principle that goods need to be moved from point A to point B, but the plane did it faster than the ship.